Mass Cane Plant: A Low-Maintenance Beauty

 - In low light, you will want to water less frequently.
 Be sure to allow canes in low light a period of drying.

 Remember that mass cane is a slow-growing, slow-reacting plant.
-It may take weeks for the plant to show symptoms of either overwatering or underwatering; by then the damage will already have occurred.
-Don't let confusion from this delay cause over-correction.
+It may take weeks for the plant to show symptoms of either overwatering or underwatering; by then, the damage will already have occurred.

 - If the tallest cane shows symptoms of underwatering, but the shortest cane is fine, it is likely that you need to make sure that you're watering enough to moisten the bottom layer of soil.